 How do I become a Chaplain?

-First take time to pray and listen.
-If you believe God is calling you to a chaplaincy role, act now by contacting Mike Haslam, our Chaplaincy Development Adviser.
+First take time to pray and talk with people you know and trust in your local faith community.
+If you believe God is calling you to a chaplaincy role, you are welcome to contact Mike Haslam, our Chaplaincy Development Adviser.
 Read more about Mike’s role and how he can help.

 If you are considering setting up a chaplaincy in your school, workplace, organisation or community again contact Mike in the first instance.